 In the event you need to request a witness list, your lawyer would likely do this in writing and as part of the demands.
 Apart from requesting a list of witness names, you may be able to ask for a description of what they plan to testify to.
 After you have the list of witnesses, you or your lawyer can consider asking for a deposition from any or all of the witnesses.

 Both sides have the right to talk to one another’s witnesses; however, there can be no intimidation, suggestions of answers, threats, or harassment.
 If witnesses are to be contacted, it should only be done in an official setting.
 Any other setting could lead to accusations of tampering with the witnesses.
 An accusation like this could be devastating to the conflicting party of interest.

 At some point, expert witnesses may be called to trial.
-These people have special knowledge, skills or experience, and testify in court about what he or she believed has happened in a case based upon their qualities and attributes.
-Unlike lay witnesses who are only able to testify about what they saw, heard, felt, smelled, touched, etc, an expert witness can draw conclusions and even give their opinion about the case based upon their findings.
+These people have special knowledge, skills, or experience and testify in court about what they believe has happened in a case based on their qualities and attributes.
+Unlike lay witnesses who are only able to testify about what they saw, heard, felt, smelled, touched, etc., an expert witness can draw conclusions and even give their opinion about the case based upon their findings.

 When it comes to witnesses at a trial, there are many factors to consider and details to be aware of.
 A lawyer from the Saavedra Law Firm can help you to understand more about submitting witness lists for trial or expert witnesses during a consultation.

 Multi-million dollar results.